networkop/cloudroutesync/README.md

 ```

-3. SSH into both VMs and bring up the FRR routing daemon
+3. SSH into both VMs and bring up the demo application.

+Router VM will run both the FRR and the `cloudroutesync`:

 ```
 router_ip=$(terraform output -json | jq -r '.public_address_router.value[0]')